 Purpose

 COVID-19 has put unprecedented pressure on health care systems worldwide.
-This has led to a reduction of the health care capacity available for regular care, especially for non-emergency surgical interventions.
-As a result, an accumulating group of patients is waiting for vital surgeries and societies are currently facing dilemmas about which patients should be prioritized.
-Therefore, our objective was to develop a decision model to estimate the effects of delay of surgical interventions on health that can be used for prioritization.
+This has led to a reduction of the health care capacity available for non-emergency surgical interventions.
+As a result, an accumulating group of patients is waiting for vital surgeries and societies face dilemmas about which patients should be prioritized.
+Therefore, our objective was to develop a decision model to estimate the effects of delay of surgical interventions on health and Quality of Life that can be used for prioritization.